LEARN-LK/Indico/admin.md

 ###  Purpose:

 To organize conferences by university and faculty/department structure, the LEARN Indico Admin creates a hierarchy of categories and assigns local organizers or university representatives as **Category Managers** at the department level.
+Additionally, a **Location Manager** is assigned to oversee room booking and management within the category.

 ---